awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 4. Send an SNS message including this presigned URL.

 SNS topics are created using the AWS CDK.
 The `PrepareDownloadFn` Lambda publishes messages by calling the Amazon SNS service client’s publish().

+WARNING: Presigned URLs are often longer than email client limits, and email clients may insert newlines or spaces for formatting that breaks the URL.
+This is a known limitation of using SNS, and the Code Examples team are looking for alternatives.
+However, SNS does not send rich html, and the design goals do not allow for PAM to handle PII directly.

 # README